Skip to main content

 Connecting to Bitbucket Self Hosted Repository

-Overall process is similar with private repository connection through SSH, but Appcircle allows to directly connect through Bitbucket Self Hosted URL.
+The overall process is similar with a private repository connection through SSH, but Appcircle allows you to directly connect through the Bitbucket Self-Hosted URL.

 caution